ADD-ONS / OTHER VASCULAR DISORDERS

 Thoracic Outlet Syndrome (TOS)

-The anatomical condition of the upper thoracic aperture, with or without additional external factors, predisposes to chronic pressure damage of the brachial plexus and to vessels compression.
-This is particularly true for the caudal portion.
-Since exact pathogenetic mechanisms cannot always be proven, the general term thoracic outlet syndrome (TOS) is used.
+The anatomic condition of the upper thoracic aperture, with or without additional external factors, predisposes to chronic pressure damage to the brachial plexus and vascular compression.
+This is particularly true for its caudal portion.
+Since the exact pathogenetic mechanisms cannot always be proven, the general term thoracic outlet syndrome (TOS) is used.

 Content available only for logged-in subscribers (registration will be available soon) |